Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you like the spicy peanut butter flavor of Chicken Satay, you'll love Thai Peanut Chicken.
 You can use chicken thighs for a richer flavor or boneless, skinless chicken breasts.
 And since this is a crock-pot meal, you can prep it in the morning, making it perfect for busy days, or hot summer days when you want to avoid using the oven.

-Approximate Time: 8 hours in the crock pot
+Total Time: 8 hours in the crock pot

 Yield: 4 servings